William Terrell: Later years

 After he left Congress, Terrell devoted more of his time to the promotion of Agricultural Science than his medical practice.
 In 1853, he donated $20,000 to the University of Georgia to establish a Department of Agriculture.

 Terrell died in Sparta, Georgia, on 4 July 1855 and was interred in Sparta Cemetery.

+His house still stands in Sparta today.

 Legacy

 Terrell County, Georgia, created in 1856 from portions of Randolph and Lee Counties, was named for William Terrell.
 Dawson, the county seat, is named after William C. Dawson, his daughter's father-in-law.